chigozie22/Financial-Document-Classifier-and-Summarizer/README.md

 CSV format:

+The two tasks are tested out on streamlit frontend.
 There is a dockerfile for containerization